-To have predictable, successful outcomes of our surgeries, consultation includes:
+To have predictable, successful outcomes of our surgery, consultation includes:

 - review your chief complaint and the history of the complaint

-- go over your medical history, medication and other relevant information
+- review your medical history, medication and other relevant information

 - review your x-ray (This is a very important step to our surgical planning)

 - perform a clinical exam (This is an in-office exam)

 A diagnosis is made with all of this information.

 If you have treatment options, it is our professional duty to go over all of them with you.

 Risks and benefits of doing the treatment surgery are presented by OMSNIC and your surgeon.